xyzkab/kibana_dashboard_api/README.md

 # kibana_dashboard_api
-This is a module for Kibana dashboard that provide an API to access resource data.
+This is a module for Kibana dashboard that provide an API to access the resource data.
-Currently Supported Resources
+Currently supported resources
 * [IndexPatterns](https://www.elastic.co/guide/en/kibana/current/index-patterns.html)

 ## Installation